 Example: p² configuration (e.g., carbon)

-A p orbital has three sub-orbitals:
+A p Subshell has three orbitals[px,py,pz]:

 ml = −1, 0, +1